markdown-all-in-one/docs/docs/decisions/syntax-highlighting-for-fenced-code-blocks.md

----
-title: 'Syntax highlighting for fenced code blocks'
+# Syntax highlighting for fenced code blocks
----

 ## In editor